jtodd440/MathProblems/README.md

 # MathProblems
-graphs, visuals, and data created for math problems

 This repo contains examples of my work for Walch Education.

 Here are some examples of data/graphs I made with python.
 Find the code for these graphs in the .ipynb files.
 (u6_ua_plots.ipynb line 148)
 <img width="662" alt="Screen Shot 2022-05-05 at 12 04 28 PM" src="https://user-images.githubusercontent.com/70552987/166965669-31920534-947c-4881-8ff4-0de148cd7299.png">
 (u6_ua_plots.ipynb line 165)